neilandersonternal/ECE-2112-PA2/README.md

 ● ```std()``` - This function gets the standard deviation of the Multi-dimensional numerical arrays / matrices.

 These functions are all used and contribute to each other in order to solve the problem.
+The final function is:

 ```python
  X_normalized = (x- X_mean)/X_std

 print ("X_normalized mean:", X_normalized.mean())
 print ("X_normalized standard deviation:", X_normalized.std())
 ```
+This function simply substracts the mean average of the array from the original array and finally dividing to the standard deviation of the original array.

 # **B. CUBES DIVISIBLE BY 4 PROBLEM**